Britain's Best Hidden Beaches

 Holkham Beach, Norfolk

-Hiding behind a belt of pine trees at the end of a long wooden boardwalk on the North Norfolk coast, Holkham looks like it was stolen straight out of South Africa, with its long rolling dunes, sprawling stretches of sand and huge lagoon that fills with high tides and good vibes to create a stunning shallow lagoon.
-If nothing else, this hidden beach proves you don’t need a plane-ticket and seasoned tour guide to explore the most unspoilt beaches on earth.
-And the beach is just the start.
-Follow the dunes east and you’ll discover more untouched parts of coastline, from Scolt Head island to Gun Hill, or hike a mile inland and set your adventure bag down in the grounds of Holkham Hall where there’s everything from highwire courses to mountain bike hire.
+Hidden behind a belt of pine trees at the end of a long wooden boardwalk on the North Norfolk coast, Holkham Beach resembles a South African shoreline with its rolling dunes, sprawling sands, and a vast lagoon that fills with high tides to create a stunning shallow pool.
+This beach proves you don't need a plane ticket to explore some of the world's most unspoiled shores.
+And the beach is just the beginning: follow the dunes east to discover untouched coastline stretching from Scolt Head Island to Gun Hill, or venture a mile inland to the grounds of Holkham Hall, offering everything from high-wire courses to mountain bike rentals.

 Lulworth Cove, Dorset

-On a stretch of land-meets-sea that includes the Durdle Door and Man O’War Beach, just about everywhere along the Jurassic Coast can be called a must-explore destination.
-But the white pebble beaches and turquoise waters of Lulworth Cove snatches the top spot.
-Quite simply, it showcases some of the most show stealing views the UK has to offer, and it has done for millions of years, the elements carving out an intricate shoreline of curved bays, hidden caves, and weirdly mesmeric rock formations – most notably Stair Hole with its collection of natural caves, arches, blowholes and twisted rocks.
+Along a stretch that includes the Durdle Door and Man O’War Beach, the white pebble beaches and turquoise waters of Lulworth Cove stand out.
+This area showcases some of the UK's most breathtaking views, shaped over millions of years into curved bays, hidden caves, and mesmerizing rock formations—most notably Stair Hole, with its natural caves, arches, blowholes, and twisted rocks.

 Luskentyre Beach, Isle of Harris